AT3K/Ultimate-Privacy-Guide/README.md

 - [Browser Recommendations 🌟](#browser-recommendations-): Recommendations for privacy-focused web browsers.
 - [VPNs 🛡️](#vpns-): Recommendations for privacy-focused VPN services.
 - [Tools and Utilities 🧰](#tools-and-utilities-): Essential tools for ad-blocking, password management, and data security.
-- [Hardware 🖥️](#hardware-): Where to buy Raspberry Pi for DIY projects and home automation.
+- [Hardware 🛒](#hardware-): Where to buy Raspberry Pi for DIY projects and home automation.
 - [Podcasts and Media 📺](#podcasts-and-media-): Engaging content on cybersecurity and hacking.
 - [Recommended YouTubers 📺](#recommended-youtubers-): Influential creators sharing insights on technology, cybersecurity, and more.
 - [License 📝](#license-): Information about the licensing terms for this repository.